quswarabid/nbody/README.md

 ## Overview
 The program solves the equations of motion with the leapfrog method with the constant step of integration.

-To avoid singularities of the gravitational potential in cases of direct collisions, the force of attraction is artificially set to zero in the small neighbourhoods of the points.
-Therefore, the calculated dynamics resembles that of a system of small spherical shells capable of passing freely through each other.
+The system of bodies is treated as a collisionless system, where singularities are avoided with the aid of Plummer softening.

 ## Requirements
 The program is written in the standard C99 and should compile on any